grz0zrg/fas/README.md

 Physical modelling synthesis refers to sound synthesis methods in which the waveform of the sound to be generated is computed using a mathematical model, a set of equations and algorithms to simulate a physical source of sound, usually a musical instrument.

-Physical modelling in Fragment use Karplus-Strong string synthesis (for now).
+Physical modelling in Fragment use Karplus-Strong string synthesis.

+Water droplet model is also available if compiled with Soundpipe.

+#### Karplus-Strong

+The initial noise source is filtered by a low-pass moog filter type or a string resonator (when compiled with Soundpipe; this provide higher quality output)

 This is a fast method which generate pleasant string-like sounds.

-Physical modelling is WIP and may be subject to major changes.
+#### Droplet

+Integral part of blue / alpha component correspond to the first / second resonant frequency (main resonant frequency is tuned to current vertical pixel position), fractional part of blue component correspond to damping factor and amount of energy to add back for the alpha component.

 #### RGBA interpretation